glpi-project/doc-agent/source/installation/windows-command-line.rst

    msiexec /i /quiet GLPI-Agent-|version|-x64.msi SERVER=<URL>

-All options can be defined in several places; the last takes precedence on all others:
+All options can be defined in several places; the last taking precedence on all others:

 * default values,
 * values from the current GLPI Agent installation,